 The most engaged employees help to inform new ways of working.
 Disengaged employees, on the other hand, are a drag on the business.
 87% of people who don’t feel engaged in their workplace are looking for work, and disengaged employees cost organizations between $450 and $550 billion annually.
 Strategically working to reduce the number of disengaged employees in your business not only benefits your overall workplace morale but provides a clear ROI incentive.

 The most engaged employees have reported greater flexibility to make choices about where and how they work.
-So if strategies are put in place to support mobility, employees who need to focus on an important project or collaborate with their peers are free to choose spaces that support those behaviours and hence feel more engaged and be more productive.
+So if workplace strategies are put in place to support mobility, employees who need to focus on an important project or collaborate with their peers are free to choose spaces that support those behaviours and hence feel more engaged and be more productive.
 Wireless charging should be an integral part of any workplace mobility strategy; low battery power and reliance on plug socket availability can create anxiety and clutter for your employees, so alleviating these concerns should increase engagement.

-The data shows that workers who are highly satisfied with their workplace also demonstrate higher levels of engagement.
+The data shows that workers who are highly satisfied with their workplace experience also demonstrate higher levels of employee engagement.
 Only 13% of global workers are highly engaged and highly satisfied with their workplace.
 The positive finding, however, is the correlation between engagement and workplace satisfaction, which indicates that changing the work environment can be an essential tool for organizations to deploy as part of a strategy to improve engagement.

 Jonathan Parkes explains that they see Chargifi as ‘…part of a bigger ecosystem of technologies that allow people to collaborate and to book spaces and to connect through their mobile devices as simple as possible.
 What we’re trying to remove is the workplace drag, all those barriers for people to collaborate and to work.’
 Wireless charging spots offer a solution to this problem; they can charge devices without the need to untangle wires or access plugs.